IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/index.rst

 .. _Privacy Tools for Sharing Research Data: http://http://privacytools.seas.harvard.edu

-.. admonition :: Academic Reference
+.. admonition :: Academic References

    The DataTags concept, as well as a previous version of the code described here, was presented in the paper: Sharing Sensitive Data with Confidence: The Datatags System.